How are Stock Options Divided in an Arizona Divorce Case?

-The main difference between a stock option and a restricted stock unit is that the employee actually owns the company’s stocks that were granted under the terms of the stock option plan.
-They can sell them or they can hold them as long as they wish.
+The main difference between a stock option and a restricted stock unit is that the employee owns the company’s shares that were granted under the terms of the stock option plan.
+They can sell them, or they can hold them as long as they wish.
 A Restricted Stock Unit, however, is different.

 Similar to stock options, a Restricted Stock Unit will have a “strike price” and a vesting schedule.
-However, unlike a stock options the employee does not actually own the stock when the Restricted Stock Units vest.
+However, unlike stock options, the employee does not own the stock when the Restricted Stock Units vest.

-In such circumstances, it may be wise to have the employee spouse hold the non-employee spouse’s share of those Stock Options and Restricted Stock Units in a constructive trust with detailed language included to protect the non-employee spouse.
+In such circumstances, it may be wise to have the employee spouse hold the nonemployee spouse’s share of those Stock Options, and Restricted Stock Units in a constructive trust with specific language included to protect the nonemployee spouse.

 One of the more complicated aspects of dealing with Stock Options and Restricted Stock Units is understanding the terms of the Stock Option and Restricted Stock Unit plan to identify the community property interest in those assets that have not fully vested.
 It is equally important to know whether the assets were granted to the employee as a reward for past performance or, instead, as an incentive to continue employment into the future.

 Arizona court’s lacked guidance on how to address Stock Options and Restricted Stock Units until the Arizona Court of Appeals addressed the issue directly in the case of Brebaugh v.
 Deane.